Rishabh672003/Programming-Notes/JavaSript/variables.md

 var y = 6;
 var z = x + y;
 ```
-- Variables defined with let can not be redeclared.
+- Variables defined with var can be redeclared.

 # let
 ```js